-Color-Coded for Your Convenience: Before commercial sponsorship started in the late 1960s, cars were painted according to the official country racing color.
-German cars were white or silver, Italian red, British dark green, French blue etc. Nowadays cars take the colors of its sponsors, but there are remnants of the old ways: Ferrari is red, for instance, Mercedes and McLaren-Mercedes silver, and the new Lotus is painted green.
+Color-Coded for Your Convenience: Before commercial sponsorship started in the late 1960s, cars were painted according to their country's official racing color.
+German cars were white or silver, Italian red, British dark green, French blue etc. Nowadays cars generally take the colors of their sponsors, but there are remnants of the old ways: Ferrari is red, for instance, Mercedes and McLaren-Mercedes silver, and the 2010 Lotus was painted green.

 Cool Car: The series bleeds this trope.
-Although F1 cars are, usually, automatically awesome, special mentions go to the Williams FW14B, the most advanced F1 car up to this day, the McLaren MP4/4, the most dominant car ever driven in F1, winning 15 out of 16 races in 1988.
+Although F1 cars are, usually, automatically awesome, special mentions go to the Williams FW14B, the most advanced F1 car up to this day, and the McLaren MP4/4, the most dominant car ever driven in F1, winning 15 out of 16 races in 1988.
 The 2014 Mercedes WO5 Hybrid trumps both as the most dominant car in history with 16 wins, 18 poles and 31 podiums.

-Cool Old Guy: Drivers who continue to race despite being over 40, even if they raced in F1 and then moved onto other forms of racing, examples include Juan Manuel Fangio, all his championships came when he was 40 or over, Stirling Moss for surviving a perilous era and for pitying modern drivers and their sponsor obligations and PR events, when in his era they spent most of their spare time "chasing crumpet".
+Cool Old Guy: Drivers who continue to race despite being over 40, even if they raced in F1 and then moved onto other forms of racing.
+Examples include Juan Manuel Fangio (all his championships came when he was 40 or over), and Stirling Moss for surviving a perilous era and for pitying modern drivers and their sponsor obligations and PR events, when in his era they spent most of their spare time "chasing crumpet".
 Modern examples are former partners Michael Schumacher and Rubens Barrichello.